jemus42/podcaststats/README.md

 A short time after that, [Jason delivered magnificiently](https://twitter.com/jsnell/status/700882298795765761).
 And now my analysis began.

-After I was sufficiently satisfied with my results, I began branching out to [Realy FM](https://relay.fm).
+After I was sufficiently satisfied with my results, I began branching out to [Relay FM](https://relay.fm).
 I am now trying to analyze data from both networks in a neat and tidy way.